sudheerj/javascript-interview-questions/README.md

 141. ### Can we define properties for functions

-     Yes, We can define properties for functions because functions are also objects.
+     Yes, we can define properties for functions because functions are also objects.

      ```javascript
      fn = function (x) {